-From 3 January 2017 there will be a fee payable for use of a camera in the public reading room at Doncaster Archives.
-This fee has been set at 50p per image taken and will apply to the photographing of all documents held at Doncaster Archives.
+Since 3 January 2017 there has been a fee payable for use of a camera in the public reading room at Doncaster Archives.
+This fee has been set at 50p per image taken and applies to the photographing of all documents held at Doncaster Archives.
 It will not have any effect on copying restrictions imposed by collection owners or resulting from legislation.
-Some other adjustments to fees and charges at Doncaster Archives will come into effect on 1 April 2018.
+Some other adjustments to fees and charges at Doncaster Archives came into effect on 1 April 2018.

 Introduction to the Archives